lachlanhurst/so100-mujoco-sim/README.md

 [LeRobot](https://github.com/huggingface/lerobot) is used to control the robot and also for the calibration process.
 LeRobot code is downloaded in the `pixi run download` step below.

+# Robot setup

+If you are connecting to a real so100 there a few steps that must first be carried out as per the [LeRobot tutorial](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md).
+If you just want to play with the sim, this part can be skipped.

+1. Find the USB port associated with you robot arm ([see here](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#1-find-the-usb-ports-associated-to-each-arm)).
+The USB port identified in this step must be entered into the user interface 'Config->USB Port'.
+2. Your robot arm must be calibrated ([see here](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#e-calibrate)).
+This step generates a calibration file that will account for differences in how your specific arm was assembled compared to the MuJoCo models reference.
+The location of the calibration file will be printed to stdout during this process, the full path to this **folder** must be added to the user interface 'Config->LeRobot Calibration Folder:'.
+The folder should include a file called 'main_follower.json'

 ## Getting started

 Clone the repo